Aynslielin/Automated-Plate-Delivery-Machine/README.md

 # Automated-Plate-Delivery-Machine
-**Current Status:** Focusing on integrating plate serving mobility and LiDAR-based obstacle avoidance.
+**Current Status:** Focusing on integrating plate serving mobility.
+**Future Roadmap / Challenges:** Planned implementation of LiDAR for dynamic obstacle avoidance and SLAM algorithm.
 * Validated mechanical design and YOLOv8 model performance.
 * Transitioned the computing core from **Raspberry Pi 4** to **NVIDIA Jetson Orin Nano** to address computational bottlenecks encountered during YOLOv8-based object detection.
 * Achieved precise plate-grabbing action by implementing visual servoing algorithms, enabling the robot to autonomously align its chassis with the target using real-time YOLOv8 feedback .